Discontinuity-aware KAN-based physics-informed neural networks: Results

 \subsection{Transonic flows around an airfoil}

 The proposed method is then demonstrated on a 2D transonic NACA0012 airfoil flow.
 In this scenario, the flow locally accelerates to supersonic speeds, forming normal shock-waves on the airfoil surface and resulting in shock-boundary layer interactions that significantly influence lift, drag, and overall aerodynamic performances.
 Accurate and efficient simulation of these phenomena is essential for the aerodynamic optimization of transonic aircraft.
-The governing equations are the 2D compressible Euler equations in nondimensional form:
+The governing equations are the 2D compressible Euler equations.
+The Mach number is defined as $Ma=|\bm{u}|/c$, with the speed of sound given by $c=\sqrt{\gamma p/\rho}$.
+The problem is solved within a finite circular domain of diameter 30 and chord length 1, as shown in Fig. \ref{fig: mesh transform}, with $N_{\xi} \times N_{\eta}=200 \times 100$ points.
+The high-fidelity reference solution is obtained using a second-order finite volume method on a fine mesh $N_{\xi} \times N_{\eta}=800 \times 400$.